 Christmas is celebrated by the Christian community of Iran.
 Most of Christians are Iranian Armenians and Assyrians who celebrate Christmas.
 They live in cities such as Tehran, Urmia, Tabriz, and Isfahan.

-Islam is the official religion of Iran, However, like other countries in the region, Armenian-Iranians celebrate christmas.
-Around 300,000 – 370,000 Christians live in Iran today Christians believe that Jesus Christ is the savior of the world, and that his father is God.
+Islam is the official religion of Iran, However, like other countries in the region, Christmas is celebrated in the country.
+Around 200,000 Christians live in Iran today and they believe that Jesus Christ is the savior of the world, and that his father is God.

 On Christmas Day, they celebrate Jesus Christ’s birth by feasting on a traditional chicken stew called harissa, or on roast turkey.
-Iranian children celebrating Christmas receive new clothes, but rarely Other gifts.
+Children who celebrating Christmas, receive new clothes, but rarely other gifts.